What is XSRF?

 It's a particularly difficult type of attack to get your head around as it's very subtle, but once you understand how it works it's not that difficult to protect against it.
 It's very easy to go down the bad route though and think you're safe when in reality you're still wide open to attack.

 So what can you do as a web developer to prevent such attacks?
-Effectively you're just wanting to make sure a request came from your site and was actually intended to be run by the user, so as a first step you can just check the referer header to make sure the request came from your own site.
+Effectively you're just wanting to make sure a request came from your site and was actually intended to be run by the user, so you could just check the referer header to make sure the request came from your own site, right?

 <?php